 General Fixed Asset Account Group - This account group is used to account for property, plant and equipment of the School District.
-The District does not maintain a record of its general fixed assets, and accordingly, a statement of general fixed assets, required by the regulatory basis of accounting prescribed or permitted by the State Department of Education, is not included in the financial statements.
+The District does not maintain a record of its general fixed assets, and accordingly, a statement of general fixed assets, required by generally accepted accounting principles, is not included in the financial statements.
 Land, buildings, nonstructural improvements, and all other physical assets in all funds are considered expenditures in the year of acquisition and are not recorded as assets for financial statement purposes.